USA—Education in Hawaii

-Spend the summer in the spirited Polynesian capital of Honolulu, working as an education intern while being introduced to the island’s unique way of life (‘ao‘ao).
+Spend the summer in the spirited Polynesian capital of Honolulu on the island of Oahu, working as an education intern while being introduced to the island’s unique way of life (‘ao‘ao).
 Exhibiting diverse cuisines, cultures, and traditions, Honolulu offers students the connectivity of a modern city along with easy access to outdoor adventures.
 Students will serve as education assistants, actively participating in teaching, mentoring, homework assistance, lesson prep and, in some cases, after-school activities.
 Internship placements are customized according to each student’s experiences, career goals, interests, and skills.
 Outside the classroom, students will have the opportunity to experience the majesty of Hawaii’s culture and scenery in their free time and through planned excursions to the Pearl Harbor & USS Arizona Memorial, a Diamond Head hike, and snorkeling and sailing at Waikiki.

 Max Enrollment: 15

 Taught in: English (course taught remotely)